InsideGH/conmodus/README.md

 ---
 ### DOCKER

-There are four docker compose files
+There are six docker compose files

 * docker-compose-dev.yml
     >React client side only development with hot reloading.